mkatenelson/rails-validations-errors/readme.md

 By default, Rails comes with the gem `byebug` loaded into the development & test environments.
 Anywhere in the code you can call `byebug`, which will set a breakpoint.

-> Set a breakpoint in `animals#index`, hit it.
+> Set a breakpoint in `airplanes#index`, hit it.
 Can we add a query string to the url and inspect the `params`?

 ###Binding.pry